redhat-sap/sap-commerce-operator/docs/README.md

 1. Create Hybris application with operator

-    1. Navigate to `Installed Operators` in the Openshift web console.
+    1. Navigate to `Installed Operators` in the OpenShift web console.

     2. Select `Hybris App` from the `Provided APIs` of the `SAP Commerce Operator`